Akinyemibolatito/Hotel-resevation-dataset/README.md

 GDS Contribution: Global Distribution System (GDS) shows a smaller share at 0.46%.
 This might represent a niche market or specific partnerships.

+Count of Bookings by Country:
+The dataset highlights booking counts by country, with Portugal (PRT) leading at 82, followed by Austria (AUT) and France (FRA).
+PRT contributes significantly, accounting for 37.79% of total bookings.

+Analysis: Countbooking by country

+CountBookings was highest for PRT at 82, followed by AUT and FRA.﻿﻿ ﻿﻿
+﻿﻿PRT accounted for 37.79% of CountBookings.﻿﻿

 Corporate Insights:
    - The dominance of Corporate bookings suggests a strong business clientele.
 Consider tailoring marketing strategies and amenities to cater to the needs of corporate guests.
 Corporate partnerships and loyalty programs may enhance this segment.